AU-Harness: An Open-Source Toolkit for Holistic Evaluation of Audio LLMs

-\paragraph{Spoken Language Reasoning} Existing benchmarks remain largely centered on the audio understanding tasks, with limited emphasis on tasks requiring deeper cognitive and reasoning abilities \cite{peng2024survey}.
-Following Natural Language Processing (NLP) community, we define \textbf{Spoken Language Reasoning} tasks as those that involve integrating information from multiple sources to derive new conclusions without relying solely on models' memorization, knowledge-based storage and provided context \cite{yu2024natural}.
-Unlike traditional reasoning tasks in NLP, the key distinction here is that both the knowledge and instructions may be conveyed through audio, not just text.

-In response to the challenges existing in current audio understanding evaluation toolkits, we propose our standardized, efficient, highly customizable evaluation framework, \textbf{\framework}, as detailed in Figure \ref{fig:overview_lalmeval}.

-Our \framework~is composed of 3 primary components, including: \textbf{Config}, \textbf{Request Controller} and \textbf{Concurrent Engines}.
+In response to the presented challenges, we propose a standardized, efficient, highly customizable evaluation framework, \textbf{\framework}, detailed in Figure \ref{fig:overview_lalmeval}. \framework~is composed of 3 primary components: \textbf{Config}, \textbf{Central Request Controller (CRC)} and \textbf{Concurrent Engines}.
 The Config module defines a structured and hierarchical representation of customizable configurations, enabling flexible and transparent evaluation settings.
-The Request Controller is responsible for managing token requests and coordinating execution across the framework.
-Finally, the Concurrent Engines module carries out task-specific evaluations in parallel, where each engine can support multi-model evaluation tailored to particular tasks.
-In the following sections, we introduce our architecture design in more detail to address the aforementioned challenges in Section \ref{sec:challenge}.
+The CRC is responsible for managing token requests and coordinating execution across the framework.
+Finally, the Concurrent Engines module carries out task-specific evaluations in parallel, where each engine can support multi-model evaluations tailored to particular tasks.
+In the following sections, we introduce our architecture design in detail to address the presented challenges in Section \ref{sec:challenge}.